IncentivioInc/react-coding-challenges/incentivio/README.md

 - <Incentivio /> uses redux state to construct the string "incentivio".
 Initially the redux state is incorrect
 - The fakeApi has the correct state
 - Optimizing renders is _not_ a requirement
+- If you did some of the other challenges, you may be thinking this one is also about preventing unnecessary re-renders.
+That is not the case.